MichalOpoka/ecfr/cfr/title-13-Business-Credit-Assistance/chapter-I-Small-Business-Administration/part-125-Government-Contracting-Programs/section-125.1.md

 ##### § 125.1 What definitions are important to SBA's Government Contracting Programs? #####

-Link to an amendment published at 88 FR 26209, Apr.
-27, 2023.

 *Chief Acquisition Officer* means the employee of a Federal agency designated as such pursuant to section 16(a) of the Office of Federal Procurement Policy Act (41 U.S.C.
 414(a)).

 *Commercial off-the-shelf item* has the same definition as set forth in 41 U.S.C.
 101 (as renumbered) and Federal Acquisition Regulation (FAR) 2.101 (48 U.S.C.
 2.101).

-*Consolidation of contract requirements, consolidated contract, or consolidated requirement* means a solicitation for a single contract or a Multiple Award Contract to: (1) Satisfy two or more requirements of the Federal agency for goods or services that have been provided to or performed for the Federal agency under two or more separate contracts each of which was lower in cost than the total cost of the contract for which the offers are solicited, the total cost of which exceeds $2 million (including options); or (2) Satisfy requirements of the Federal agency for construction projects to be performed at two or more discrete sites.
+*Consolidation of contract requirements, consolidated contract, or consolidated requirement* means a solicitation for a single contract, a Multiple Award Contract, or Blanket Purchase Agreement to:

+(1) Satisfy two or more requirements of the Federal agency for goods or services that have been provided to or performed for the Federal agency under two or more separate contracts each of which was lower in cost than the total cost of the contract or agreement for which the offers are solicited, the total cost of which exceeds $2 million (including options), regardless of whether new work is added to the solicitation for the contract or agreement; or

+(2) Satisfy requirements of the Federal agency for construction projects to be performed at two or more discrete sites.

 *Contract,* unless otherwise noted, has the same definition as set forth in FAR 2.101 (48 U.S.C.
 2.101) and includes orders issued against Multiple Award Contracts and orders competed under agreements where the execution of the order is the contract (*e.g.,* a Blanket Purchase Agreement (BPA), a Basic Agreement (BA), or a Basic Ordering Agreement (BOA)).

-*Contract bundling, bundled requirement, bundled contract, or bundling* means the consolidation of two or more procurement requirements for goods or services previously provided or performed under separate smaller contracts into a solicitation of offers for a single contract or a Multiple Award Contract that is likely to be unsuitable for award to a small business concern (but may be suitable for award to a small business with a Small Business Teaming Arrangement) due to:
+*Contract bundling, bundled requirement, bundled contract, or bundling* means the consolidation of two or more procurement requirements for goods or services previously provided or performed under separate smaller contracts into a solicitation of offers for a single contract, a Multiple Award Contract, or Blanket Purchase Agreement that is likely to be unsuitable for award to a small business concern (but may be suitable for award to a small business with a Small Business Teaming Arrangement), regardless of whether new work is added to the solicitation for the contract or agreement, due to:

 (1) The diversity, size, or specialized nature of the elements of the performance specified;